rails/rails/guides/source/active_record_multiple_databases.md

 ## Connecting to Databases without Managing Schema and Migrations

-If you would like to connect to an external database without any database mangement tasks such as schema management, migrations, seeds, etc. you can set the per database config option `database_tasks: false`.
+If you would like to connect to an external database without any database management tasks such as schema management, migrations, seeds, etc. you can set the per database config option `database_tasks: false`.
 By default it is set to true.